gotchoices/MyCHIPs/doc/Project/Agent_Model.md

 # Agent Model Enhancements
 Sep 2021

+## Project Update:
+This project was worked on by a 2021/2022 BYU Capstone team.
+They accomplished a good foundation for a new simulator but were not able to complete all the objectives noted herein.
+It would be very helpful for someone to take it from where they left off and actually use the simulator to answer some/all of the objective questions below.

 ## Project Background:
 MyCHIPs digital money works on the premise that in a sufficiently developed [network](/doc/Protocol.md#network-assumptions) of [private credit contracts (or tallies)](/doc/Tallies.md), it will be possible to